 Moths have been an enduring enemy of nice clothing.
-Moths are notorious for chewing through garments and leaving unsightly holes in them, and this is one of the most obvious signs of an infestation.
+They are notorious for chewing through garments and leaving unsightly holes in them.
+In fact, this is one of the most obvious signs of an infestation.
 The species of moth known as common clothes moth, given its name for this very reason, is the main culprit here.
 Clothes moths have a diet that consists of fabrics made from animal fibres, such as leather, fur, silk, felt, and most commonly, wool.
 The materials contain a fibrous protein called keratin, the same protein that makes up human hair and nails, which provides sustenance to moths and their larvae.

-Another telltale sign of a moth infestation is finding holes in the food packaging kept in your cupboards.
-The food items at the greatest risk are dried foods such as nuts, grains, flour, and cereal.
+Another telltale sign of a moth infestation is finding holes in the dry food kept in your cupboards, or powdery stuff accumulated at the bottom of the packaging.
+Food items at the greatest risk are dried foods such as nuts, grains, flour and cereal.
 There are several types of moth that will typically go after food, and for this reason, they’re often called ‘food moths’ or ‘pantry moths’.

-As with all the signs we mention in the article, once you notice them, it’s too late.
-Seeing holes in your food packaging means that you already have a moth problem.
-It also means that it’s best not to eat the food that’s in damaged packaging and throw it out straight away.
+As with all the signs we mention in the article, once you notice them, it’s too late; seeing holes in your food packaging means that you already have a moth problem.
+It also means that it’s best not to eat the food that’s in damaged packaging.
+Instead, throw it out straight away.

 We’ve covered the signs of moth activity, now we’re covering sightings of the moths themselves, albeit unhatched moths.
-Moths eggs are incredibly small and difficult to spot.
-They’ll usually be found on soft, undisturbed fabrics that contain keratin, such as old clothing that’s never worn or inaccessible areas of carpet.
-The reason being that the larvae can hatch safely and immediately feed on the keratin-based material.
+Moth eggs are incredibly small and difficult to spot.
+They’ll usually be found on soft, undisturbed fabrics that contain keratin, such as old, unworn clothing, or inaccessible areas of carpet.
+This is because the larvae can hatch safely and immediately feed on the keratin-based material.

-Moth eggs are white in colour and often covered in a kind of webbing which keeps them stuck to the aforementioned materials.
-There will be a large number of them together in a cluster – you’ll never find just one on its own.
-It’s unlikely that you’ll spot them unless you’re doing some deep cleaning or are actively looking for moth activity, but it’s worth knowing what to look for.
+Moth eggs are white in colour and often covered in a kind of webbing that keeps them stuck to the aforementioned materials.
+There will be a large number of them together in a cluster—you’ll never find just one on its own.
+As well, it’s unlikely that you’ll spot them unless you’re doing some deep cleaning or are actively looking for moth activity, but it’s worth knowing what to look for.

 Larvae and cocoons

 Much like moth eggs, larvae are very small and difficult to spot.
 They’re a pale, translucent colour and they take on the colour of whatever food they’re eating.
-Therefore, they’ll blend in with their surroundings and will be virtually impossible to find unless you’re actively looking for them.
+Therefore, they’ll blend in with their surroundings and will be virtually impossible to find unless, again, you’re actively looking for them.

-Cocoons are slightly larger than the larvae but a similar colour – pale and fairly translucent.
-If you notice random holes in your garments, look around for moth larvae and cocoons because they probably won’t be far away.
+Cocoons are slightly larger than the larvae but a similar colour (pale and fairly translucent).
+If you notice random holes in your garments, look around for moth larvae and cocoons because they are likely nearby.

 If you’ve noticed any of the things we’ve mentioned here then there’s a very good chance that you have a moth infestation.
 If this is the case, then get in touch with us now.
-We are pest control experts with a great deal of experience dealing with moths, especially in London.
+We are pest control experts with over a decade of experience dealing with moths, especially in London.
 For more information about how we deal with moths, visit our dedicated moth control page.
-Here you’ll find out about our pest control methods, our pricing, and more.
+Here you’ll find out about our pest control methods, pricing and more.
 We’re so confident in our heat treatment service, for example, that we offer a guarantee that you’ll be rid of moths for at least a year after we have dealt with the problem.